MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ```

-Child objects don’t have to be contiguous.
+Child objects don't have to be contiguous.
 You can declare columns and measures in any order.

 ## Considerations and limitations